-Developing local business and industry
+5.1 Developing local business and industry

 LVRC contributes to the successful growth and development within the Region by acknowledging suppliers providing additional benefits to the Region as part of their daily business.
-This is done by including questions (evaluation criteria) in the quote or tender offer document, in line with the type of service LVRC is seeking and scoring the benefits through evaluation process.
+This is achieved by including questions (evaluation criteria) in the quote or tender offer document, aligning with the type of service LVRC is seeking and scoring the benefits through evaluation process criteria and associated weightings.

-Including local benefit questions as part of the evaluation criteria allows suppliers to understand what we value in terms of developing our local supply chains and community and encourages suppliers to see what additional contributions they can make now and in the future.
+Including local benefit questions as part of the evaluation criteria allows suppliers to understand what we value in terms of developing our local supply chains and community and encourages suppliers to see what additional contributions they can make both now, and in the future.

-Local Benefit Sample Questions
+5.2 Local Benefit Sample Questions

-The below questions are examples of the kinds of questions that can be asked to help council evaluate responses.
+The questions below are examples of the kinds of questions that may be asked of suppliers to assist council in evaluating responses.
 Suppliers will have the opportunity to demonstrate any commitment made to the Region and its economic development in the Respondents Offer or Tender response:

-- How many full-time staff do you employ that recurrently reside within the Lockyer Valley Region? - How many Trainees /Apprentices do you currently have? - How many additional Trainees /Apprentices/Employees will you employ for the term of this contract that reside within the Lockyer Valley Region? - What training is currently provided to your staff on a regular basis and where is this training delivered? - How will you engage local resources (personnel, equipment, sub-contractors); - Detail your membership within Community groups based in the Lockyer Valley Region including volunteering, memberships, and donations. - Detail the economic and community benefits you propose to bring to the Region during the delivery of this contract.
-For example, local supplies, community participation etc. - What percentage of the contract value do you commit to spending during the term of the contract within the Region and what is this percentage made up of.
+- How many full-time staff do you employ that recurrently reside within the Lockyer Valley Region? - How many Trainees /Apprentices do you currently have? - How many additional Trainees /Apprentices/Employees will you employ for the term of this contract that reside within the Lockyer Valley Region? - What training is currently provided to your staff on a regular basis and where is this training delivered? - Detail your membership within Community groups based in the Lockyer Valley Region including volunteering, memberships, and donations.